WeZZard/Gatsblog/content/_posts/2022-08-19-using-functional-binding-to-observe-in-swiftui/index.md

 ## Conclusion

-Here is a couple of reasons that why I recommend this way of user behavior
+Here is a couple of reasons why I recommend this way of user behavior
 observation:

 - SwiftUI is driven by value changes.
 This means that value changes are